bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Pieter Wuille: 00:31:04

 Exactly, exactly.
-So the obstacle in making `cross input signature aggregation` happen `was, whoa, we have this problem of `cancellation of keys`, and we need a solution for that.
+So the obstacle in making [cross input signature aggregation](https://btctranscripts.com/bitcoin-core-dev-tech/2024-04/cross-input-signature-aggregation/) happen was, whoa, we have this problem of `cancellation of keys`, and we need a solution for that.
 And years ago I came up with what I thought was a solution for it, which is this `delinearization` trick of multiplying each key with a randomizer to stop that from happening.
 And so we wrote that up and submitted it to places and like this is insecure or I think we noticed ourselves I think we found an attack ourselves before we tried to publish it like that this was insecure and we tried to fix it.
-That fix was what is now called the 'MuSig 'scheme, with three rounds.
+That fix was what is now called the 'MuSig ' scheme, with three rounds.

 Adam Jonas: 00:31:54